 How to treat the symptom:

 -Slow down.
-It’s difficult to stop everything in life.
-But, figure out how to alter your schedule to give yourself a break midday and make sure to get your 8 hours of sleep.
+It’s difficult to stop everything in life, of course.
+But if you're struggling with dizzy spells, try to find a way to alter your schedule to give yourself a break midday, and prioritize getting your 8 hours of sleep.

-- Ask your doctor to check you for a vitamin or mineral deficiency.
-Many times in peri/menopuase, our symptoms can be exacerbated by certain nutritional needs.
+- Talk to your doctor to rule out other causes, and ask them to check you for a vitamin or mineral deficiency.
+Many times in peri/menopause, our symptoms can be exacerbated by certain nutritional needs.
 Vitamin D3, B vitamins, and iron deficiencies can all make dizziness worse.

 How to treat the symptom:

-- Stress Incontinence: With this incontinence it’s difficult to hold your bladder during physical activity.
-It is triggered with activities like: coughing, sneezing, laughing, running and jumping.
+- Stress Incontinence: This form of incontinence means difficulty hold your bladder during physical activity.
+It is triggered by activities like: coughing, sneezing, laughing, running and jumping.

-- Urge incontinence: Happens when a person feels the need to pee and then their bladder contracts pushing urine out before they can get to the bathroom.
-Urge Incontinence is from an overactive bladder.
+- Urge incontinence: This form means that you experience the need to pee and your bladder contracts, pushing urine out before you can get to the bathroom.
+This is generally caused by an overactive bladder.

 -Wearing absorbent pads.

--Avoid caffeinated or alcoholic beverages.
-They can make you need to use the restroom more often.
+-Avoiding caffeinated or alcoholic beverages, which can make you need to use the restroom more often.

--Pelvic Floor Therapy: a massage for the rectum and vagina to improve the strength and function of the pelvic floor.
+-Pelvic floor therapy, which is a massage for the rectum and vagina designed to improve the strength and function of the pelvic floor.